organix/mycelia/OED.md

 Values may be round-tripped without semantic loss.
 Arbitrarily large values are fully supported.
-Decimal values can be represented exactly, without loss due to base-2 translation.
+Decimal values can be represented exactly, without loss due to (for example) base-2 translation.

 ## Goals